-Figure 8 illustrates the trend in the crude death rate for children in Los Angeles County for years 2003 through 2012.
-The rate of 14.2 deaths per 100,000 in 2012 is a notable decrease compared to the previous year.
-The past ten years has demonstrated a fairly steady decline in the child death rate for the County.
+Figure 8 illustrates the trend in the crude death rate for children in Los Angeles County for years 2004 through 2013.
+The rate of 13.9 deaths per 100,000 in 2013 continues the fairly steady decline in the child death rate that has continued for more than a decade.

-Figure 9 shows child death rates for years 2003 through 2012 stratified by race/ethnicity.
-The child death rate shows consistent disparities similar to the infant mortality data (Figure 2), with African-Americans demonstrating the highest child death rate in the County (29.4 per 100,000 population), well above the other groups included in the figure.
-While the other three groups displayed showed a decrease in their child death rates in 2012, the African-American population showed an increase, widening the disparity somewhat.
+Figure 9 shows child death rates for years 2004 through 2013 stratified by race/ethnicity.
+The child death rate shows consistent disparities similar to the infant mortality data (Figure 2), with African-Americans demonstrating the highest child death rate in the County (24.5 per 100,000 population), well above the other groups included in the figure.
+On a positive note, the child death rate for African-Americans showed an impressive decrease in 2013, and has had a steeper decline over the past decade compared to other racial/ethnic subpopulations, decreasing the size of the disparity to some degree.

-Figure 10 presents child death rates for each SPA in Los Angeles County in 2012 in graphical form and provides trend data in tabular form for years 2003 through 2012.
-In 2012, the child death rate was highest in SPA 6 (South) at 25.2 followed closely by SPA 1 (Antelope Valley) at 24.9 deaths per 100,000 children ages 1 to 17.
+Figure 10 presents child death rates for each SPA in Los Angeles County in 2013 in graphical form and provides trend data in tabular form for years 2004 through 2013.
+In 2013, the child death rate was highest in SPA 1 (Antelope Valley) at 20.1 followed closely by SPA 6 (South) at 18.4 deaths per 100,000 children ages 1 to 17.
 Although all SPAs show some fluctuation in child death rate year to year, SPA 1 and SPA 6 tend to have the highest rates for the years inclusive in the table.
-Notable changes occurring in other SPAs include impressive rate decreases from the previous year in SPAs 4 (Metro), 5 (West), and 8 (South Bay), while SPA 7 (East) showed a significant increase in rate.
+It is encouraging to see that 2013 marked an impressive decrease in child death rates in both SPA 1 and SPA 6.

-Figure 11 shows the five most common causes of child death in Los Angeles County in 2012 for three different age categories.
+Figure 11 shows the five most common causes of child death in Los Angeles County in 2013 for three different age categories.
 Their ordinal position from the prior year is included for comparison.
-For children ages 1 to 4, and ages 5 to 12, accidents (unintentional injuries) are the first or second leading cause of death both in 2012 and in the previous year.
-In theory, all accidents are preventable conditions and indicate the necessary role for primary prevention interventions at multiple levels of engagement.
+For children ages 1 to 4, and ages 5 to 12, accidents (unintentional injuries) are the first or second leading cause of death both in 2013 and in the previous year.
+In theory, all accidents are preventable occurrences and indicate the necessary role for primary prevention interventions at multiple levels of engagement.

 Also notable are the leading causes of death for youth ages 13 to 19.
-The top three causes are all related to injuries, whether intentional harm to another (homicide), unintentional injuries (accidents), or intentional self-harm (suicide), and therefore all theoretically preventable causes.
-Of the 220 deaths represented in the table for youth ages 13 to 19, 179 deaths (86%) are attributed to just those three causes.
+Three of the top 5 causes are all related to injuries, whether intentional harm to another (homicide), unintentional injuries (accidents), or intentional self-harm (suicide), and therefore all theoretically preventable deaths.
+Of the 215 deaths represented in the table for youth ages 13 to 19, 170 deaths (79%) are attributed to just those three causes.
 Clearly, the area of injury and violence prevention remains ripe for intervention and presents an opportunity to make a significant impact on child death in the adolescent population.

-Figure 12 shows death rates related to abuse and neglect among children ages 1 to 17 based on International Classification of Diseases 10th Revision (ICD 10) codes Y06-Y07, stratified by gender for the years 2003 through 2012, in both graphical and tabular form.
-There was only 1 child death attributed to maltreatment in 2012.
-Numbers of deaths in this category are very small, ranging from a low of 1 in 2012 to a high of 8 in 2003.
-The median and modal number of deaths in this time series is 3 per year.
+Figure 12 shows death rates related to abuse and neglect among children ages 1 to 17 based on International Classification of Diseases 10th Revision (ICD 10) codes Y06-Y07, stratified by gender for the years 2004 through 2013.
+Numbers of deaths in this category are very small (often 5 or less per year), with the corresponding rates also being consistently very low.